ncharriere/Genome_annotation/report/report.md

 Figure 08. *Using the Orthogroups.GeneCount.tsv file, we quantified gene sharing patterns across accessions.
 A total of 20,360 core orthogroups were identified, meaning they are shared by all compared accessions.
 No accession-specific orthogroups were detected, indicating that all orthogroups containing genes from the studied accession also include genes from at least one other accession.
 When comparing specifically with TAIR10, the analysis reveals 22,031 shared orthogroups, corresponding to 29,290 shared genes, demonstrating a high level of conservation between our annotated genome and the reference Arabidopsis thaliana TAIR10 annotation.*

+### Figure 09 - plot of number of orthogroups (gene families) against number of accession